telerik/fiddler-everywhere-docs/knowledge-base/configure-fiddler-on-fedora.md

 ## Solution

-1. Install and open Fiddler Everywhere application on Fedora, CentOS, RedHat, or other Linux distribution.
+1. Install and open the Fiddler Everywhere application on Fedora, CentOS, RedHat, or other Linux distribution.
 In case the distribution provides the dkpg-reconfigure command, proceed with [the standard instructions]({%slug configuration-get-started%}#configure-on-linux).
 Otherwise, proceed to the next step.

 1. Export the Fiddler Everywhere root certificate via __Settings__ > __HTTPS__ > __Advanced Settings__ > __Export Root Certificate to Desktop__.